Street name change major step in struggle to decolonize Berlin | DW | 28.08.2020

 Anton Wilhelm Amo himself is believed to have been enslaved in Ghana as a boy, and was ultimately gifted to the Duke of Braunschweig-Wolfenbüttel in 1707, the year M-Strasse was named.
 Despite his displacement, he embraced his German identity while never forgetting his African heritage.

-Amo's thesis in law at the University of Halle is lost but was called The Rights of Moors in Europe.
+Amo's thesis in law at the University of Halle is lost but was titled The Rights of Blacks in Europe.
 Learning six languages, his later doctoral thesis weighed in on René Descartes' mind-body duality.
 Yet this Black German trailblazer has been largely erased from European intellectual history.

 M-Strasse's historical link to slavery inspired civil society groups in 2014 to found an annual "Renaming Festival for Berlin's M*strasse" on August 23 to coincide with the International Day for the Remembrance of the Transatlantic Slave Trade and its Abolition.